michelin/TorchSOM/README.md

 Whether you are a researcher or practitioner, TorchSOM empowers you to efficiently incorporate SOMs into your machine learning projects, from exploratory data analysis to advanced model architectures.

 TorchSOM is the official implementation accompanying the paper: [TorchSOM: A Scalable PyTorch-Compatible Library for Self-Organizing Maps](update_link), presented at @CONFERENCE, @DATE.

-**⭐ If you find TorchSOM valuable, please consider starring this repository ⭐**

 ### ⚡ Key Advantages